Lets-DevOps/devops-glossary/README.md

  - Nomad - A Hashicorp product; is a cluster manager & scheduler designed for microservices and batch workloads.

 # O
- - Openstack - An open source, massively salable cloud operating system used for building private & public cloud.
+ - [Openstack](https://www.openstack.org/) - An open source, massively salable cloud operating system used for building private & public cloud.
  - Opsbot - A pluggable, configurable bot for improving communication in operations.
  - OSV - An operating System for lightweight virtual machines, designed for ground up to run single application, similar to CoreOS.
- - Otto - successor to Vagrant is single solution to develop, deploy application with firstclass support to microservices.
+ - [Otto](https://www.ottoproject.io/) - successor to Vagrant is single solution to develop, deploy application with firstclass support to microservices.
  - Orc - A model driven orchestration tool for the deployment of application clusters written in Ruby.
  - Opskelaton - Bootstrap DevOps infra with some opinionated defaults(vagrant chef puppet) standard development guidelines.
  - Overcast - CLI for ease to spinup configure & manage clusters without learning curve or complexity of existing management tools.
- - Openshift -
+ - [Openshift](https://www.openshift.com/) - Platform-as-a-Service (PaaS) that allows developers to quickly develop, host, and scale applications in a cloud environment.

 # P
  - Packer - A tool for creating identical machine images for multiple platforms from a single source configuration
  - Pagerduty - A tool which would help us to increase the uptime of our apps, services, and infrastructure.
  - Poni - Systems management tool for defining, deploying and verifying complex multi-node computer systems.
  - Pulp - A platform for managing repositories of content, such as software packages.
- - Prometheus -
+ - [Prometheus](http://prometheus.io/) - open-source service monitoring system and time series database.

 # Q